nahuelbrandan/nahuelbrandan.github.io/en/_posts/Article/2019-01-04-how-to-decrypt-a-text-using-frequency-analysis.md

 According to the following article
-([frequency of appearance of letters](https://es.wikipedia.org/wiki/Frecuencia_de_aparici%C3%B3n_de_letras)) in the Spanish language the letter ‘a’ is the most frequent, closely followed by the letter ‘e’, but exceeding them is the ‘space’ almost doubling the most frequent letter.
+([frequency of appearance of letters](https://es.wikipedia.org/wiki/Frecuencia_de_aparici%C3%B3n_de_letras)) in the Spanish language the letter 'a' is the most frequent, closely followed by the letter 'e', but exceeding them is the 'space' almost doubling the most frequent letter.

-Then we replace the sign Ψ by a space, Δ by a 'a' and Σ by a 'e'.
+Then we do the next replacements:

+1. The sign Ψ by a space
+2. The sign Δ by a 'a'
+3. The sign Σ by a 'e'

 **Note:** Bear in mind of course that this is not an exact science, we are making use of probability.
 "It may fail" said Tusam.
 If this were the case you can go back and exchange the 'a' for the 'e' and continue the